healeycodes/healeycodes.com/posts/lisp-to-javascript-compiler.md

 description: "Transpiling Lisp to JavaScript using Rust."
 ---

 I wrote a compiler that takes Lisp code and turns it into JavaScript.
 The compiler is a [~280 line Rust program](https://github.com/healeycodes/lisp-to-js) that I wrote over a few nights.
-When I started this project, I thought I understood how basic Lisp worked  (I didn't) but I do now.
+When I started this project, I thought I understood how Lisp worked  (I didn't) but I do now.

 The first step of this project involved choosing a Lisp to implement.
 There are many Lisps.
 I'm a big fan of Mary Rose Cook's [Little Lisp](https://maryrosecook.com/blog/post/little-lisp-interpreter) blog post so I decided to  implement Little Lisp, plus or minus a few forms.